Volkswagen Golf GTE boot space & seating

-Well packaged and with ample interior space, the VW Golf GTE doesn't suffer much in practicality terms over non-electrified versions
+Well packaged and with plenty of interior space, the VW Golf GTE isn't much less practical than the non-hybrid version

 |Length||Width||Height||Boot volume (seats up/down)|